ublue-os/website/docs/images/bazzite/gaming_guide.md

 Non-Steam games can have the prefix folder anywhere you specify, but by default Lutris uses `~/.wine` as the main folder.
 Sometimes it's also in `~/Games`.

+## Modding Quickstart

+Steam Workshop is the easiest way to obtain mods, but is not supported for every title and requires you to own the game on Steam.
+You can still add or replace files and directories, but there may be some extra steps on the Linux desktop.
+Some mods require a "WINE DLL OVERRIDE" environment variable like `WINEDLLOVERRIDES="dinput8=n,b" %command%` for a DirectX 8 title that has a `dinput8.dll` file.
+If the game is on Steam, this can be accomplished with a launch option with that command and adding %command% after it.

 ## Extras

 * It is recommended to use ProtonUp-Qt (included) to update the latest [GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom) and [Luxtorpeda](https://github.com/luxtorpeda-dev/luxtorpeda) for Steam.